8 Facts about Warehouse Managers

 8. Warehouse managers need to know how to use computers, make good decisions and communicate effectively

-• Technological aptitude â€“ In today’s digital age, warehouse managers need some proficiency in computer skills.
+- Technological aptitude – In today’s digital age, warehouse managers need some proficiency in computer skills.
 They need to have good computer skills which allows them to use Microsoft applications, inventory management programs and other resource planning software.

-• Communication – As a supervisor, warehouse managers communicate through various channels to ensure the ingredients move correctly.
-Much of their communication comes through verbal communication such as during meetings, briefings and one-on-one discussions to convey goals, instructions and feedback.
+- Â Communication –Â As supervisors, warehouse managers communicate through various channels to ensure proper movement of goods.
+Much of their communication is verbal, occurring during meetings, briefings, and one-on-one discussions, where they convey goals, instructions, and feedback.

 Subscribe to our newsletter for details on mentorship sessions, workshops, webinars, as well as career and job fairs across Canada and the US!